sverweij/dependency-cruiser/src/extract/transpile/jsxImplementationRationale.md

 - ... implementing & testing this is a doddle ...

 **=> acorn_loose it is for now** ; maybe later an elegant solution for one of the above (plugin? passing babelrc?)

+# vue templates in dependency-cruiser
+For vue templates I've followed a similar process of elimination.
+I found several ways to transform vue templates to javascript but didn't find a satisfying one that would work in all cases.
+So I ended up using the acorn_loose route for vue templates as well.
+It seems to perform pretty ok, but a more elegant solution is welcome.